 Later in the afternoon, he was perfectly happy and content and acted as if nothing had happened!
 If your baby has a tongue tie and you’re considering having the surgery done, I would highly recommend it.

 The Moms on Call book is what we are following with Beckham.
 It is very similar to Babywise.
-One of the main difference between Moms On Call versus Babywise is that Babywise has you introduce a dream feed, while Moms on Call doesn’t.
+One of the main differences between Moms On Call vs Babywise is that Babywise has you introduce a dream feed, while Moms on Call doesn’t.

-Moms on Call has you follow the same schedule from 4-8 weeks, but does suggest that you can move to the 8-16 week schedule as early as 6 weeks… if your baby is thriving and gaining weight, and that is exactly what we did!
+Moms on Call schedules have you follow the same routine from 4-8 weeks, but does suggest that you can move to the 8-16 week schedule as early as 6 weeks… if your baby is thriving and gaining weight, and that is exactly what we did!

 Moms on Call Schedule 4 Weeks

 The schedule we followed is the same one that I outlined in Beckham’s one month summary but I will put it below for reference.